brianhouse/art_and_code/units/0_algorithm/description.md

 - family recipes
 - remixing

-That's exactly how I want you to think about code.
-You're always borrowing code, using libraries, looking stuff up, and it's lots and lots and lots of trial and error.
+That's exactly how I want you to think about programming.
+You're always borrowing _code_—ie, the pieces of a program—using libraries, looking stuff up, and it's lots and lots and lots of trial and error.

 So where does that get us?
-What's possible with code?
-Here are some more or less random examples of artists making things with code:
+What's possible with programming?
+Here are some more or less random examples of artists making things out of code:
 - [Chris Milk](http://milk.co/treachery)
 - [Nicole Aptekar](https://www.instagram.com/nicole.aptekar/)
 - [Mario Klingemann](https://www.flickr.com/photos/quasimondo/albums/72157677689800878)